How Does an LLM Predict the Next Token? The Core Idea Beginners Should Learn First

-One of the best first questions to ask about LLMs is this: how does a model actually generate text?
-On the surface it can feel like the model “knows” the answer all at once, but the real mechanism starts from a much simpler idea.
+One of the best first questions to ask about LLMs is this: how does the model actually generate text?
+On the surface it can look as if the system already knows the full answer and simply writes it down.
+But the real mechanism is both simpler and more important.

 - what an LLM is really predicting

-- why settings like temperature and top-p appear
+- why settings like temperature and top-p exist

 The main takeaway is this: an LLM is not a machine that retrieves a finished sentence.
-It is a model that repeatedly predicts the next token from a probability distribution.
+It is a model that keeps extending text by predicting the next token from a probability distribution.

-An LLM usually does not see only one possible next token.
-It assigns probabilities across many candidates.
+The model usually does not consider only one possible next token.
+It assigns probabilities across many candidates based on the context it has so far.

 The capital of France is